aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 }
 ```

 **Explanation**:
-- Use a loop to access each attachment by its index.
+- The loop walks through each attachment by index.
-- The `getName()` method retrieves the attachment’s name.
+- `getName()` fetches the original file name of the attachment.

 ### Save Attachments to Disk

 #### Overview
-Learn how to save attachments from an email message to disk, which is essential for processing or archiving.
+Finally, you’ll **save EML attachments** to a folder on your computer—perfect for archiving or further processing.

 #### Code Snippet